Blake-Pfaff/address-bloc/README.md

 # address-bloc

-* An address book app that ran in the Rails console
+* An address book app to be ran in the Rails console